Johanna1066/agileProjectTeamLkpg/README.md

 verticalReadSend(): Task for reading and sending vertical joystick data. horizontalReadSend(): Task for reading and sending horizontal joystick data.
 Setup and Installation
-Hardware Requirements:
+Hardware Requirements
 Arduino Nano ESP32
 Two joysticks connected to analog pins A2 and A4
 WiFi network for ESP-NOW communication
-Software Requirements:
+Software Requirements
 Arduino IDE
 ESP32 board support installed in the Arduino IDE Required libraries: esp_now, WiFi, semphr
-Installation Steps:
+Installation Steps
 Clone the repository:

 bash
 Kopiera kod
 git clone https://github.com/Johanna1066/agileProjectTeamLkpg/
 Open the project in the Arduino IDE.

 Connect your Arduino Nano ESP32 to your computer.

 Compile and upload the main.cpp to the Arduino.

 Usage
-Initialization:
+Initialization
 Ensure the joystick hardware is properly connected to the specified analog pins (A2 and A4).
 Power on the Arduino Nano ESP32.
-Operation:
+Operation
 The vertical and horizontal joystick values will be read and sent to the receiver Arduino Nano ESP32 using the ESP-NOW protocol.
 Monitor the serial output for status messages related to ESP-NOW transmission.
 Contributing
 Contributions are welcome!
 Please follow these steps to contribute:

 Fork the repository.

-Create a new branch: git checkout -b feature-branch.
+Create a new branch:

+bash
+Kopiera kod
+git checkout -b feature-branch
+Commit your changes:

+bash
+Kopiera kod
-Commit your changes: git commit -m 'Add some feature'.
+git commit -m 'Add some feature'
-Push to the branch: git push origin feature-branch.
+Push to the branch:

+bash
+Kopiera kod
+git push origin feature-branch
 Open a pull request.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.